 Again, index investing is incredibly simple.
 It’s buy-and-let-ride!

 If you’re in a company retirement account like a 401(k), you have limited choices.
 Still, I bet there’s an index mutual fund available to you.
 I doubt your 401(k) offers ETFs.

 Or let’s say you have a taxable brokerage account.
 ETFs will work best for you if you’re risk-averse and likely to panic when the markets turn choppy.
-Sure, you can get out of your ETF a lot faster than your mutual fund, but that’s stupid.
+Sure, you can get out of your ETF a lot faster than your mutual fund, but that’s poor planning.
 Stay put and buy more when all hell breaks loose.
 Buy low, sell high!

-Dear readers, I hope I have succeeded in introducing you to the basics of investing and have properly explained how ETFs, mutual funds, and index funds are the best (and least expensive) tools available today to help you to start saving and building wealth.
+I hope I have succeeded in introducing you to the basics of investing and have properly explained how ETFs, mutual funds, and index funds are the best (and least expensive) tools available today to help you to start saving and building wealth.

 No investment product is perfect, and I plan to explain those imperfections in a later column.
 But let me just say that what I recommend here comes from the heart.
 I use index funds in my 401(k) and ETFs in both of my individual retirement accounts (IRAs).
 Both products have served me well and give me some peace of mind that my wife and I won’t be eating cat food in retirement.